-Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to any school personnel who will immediately notify the Building Administrator or Superintendent.
-Any weapons, alcohol or illegal substances found shall be confiscated immediately, followed by notification of the parent of the student involved and the appropriate disciplinary action taken, up to and including permanent suspension and referral for prosecution.
+Any student observing a student possessing a weapon, alcohol or illegal substance on school property or at a school function shall report this information immediately to a teacher, the Building Principal or the Superintendent.
+Any weapons, alcohol, or illegal substances found shall be confiscated immediately.
+The parent of the student will be notified.
+The appropriate disciplinary action will be taken, up to and including permanent suspension and referral for prosecution.

-The Building Administrator must notify the appropriate local law enforcement agency of those code violations that constitute a crime and substantially affect the order or security of a school as soon as practical, but in no event later than the close of business the day the Building Administrator learns of the violation.
-The notification may be made by telephone, followed by a letter mailed on same day as the telephone call is made.
-The notification must identify the student(s) and explain the conduct that violated the Code of Conduct and constituted a crime.
+The Building Principal must notify the appropriate local law enforcement agency of those code violations that constitute a crime and substantially affect the order or security of a school as soon as practical, but in no event later than the close of business the day the Principal learns of the violation.
+The notification may be made by telephone, followed by a letter mailed on the same day as the telephone call is made.
+The notification must identify the student and explain the conduct that violated the code of conduct and constituted a crime.